mbaumer/us_hep_funding/docs/_states/OH.md

 <a name="OH-10"></a>
 [Back to top](#top)
 ## OH-10 -- Rep. Michael Turner (R)
+### Committees
+Michael Turner is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016